 Team members cannot be changed after the first qualification flight, with one exception as noted below for the Finals.
-Only team members on record at Aerospace Industries Association (AIA) with valid parent consent forms are eligible to receive prizes.
-In order to be eligible for the national final fly-off event, a team is required to fly and submit the results from at least two qualifying flights observed in person by an adult (senior) member of the NAR (unrelated to any team members or to the team's adult supervisor and not a paid employee of their school or member of their youth group) between September 1, 2015 and Monday April 4, 2016.
+Only team members on record at the Aerospace Industries Association (AIA) with valid parent consent forms are eligible to receive prizes.
+To be eligible for the national final fly-off event, a team is required to fly and submit the results from at least two qualifying flights observed in person by an adult (senior) member of the NAR (unrelated to any team members or to the team's adult supervisor and not a paid employee of their school or member of their youth group) between September 1, 2019 and Monday, April 6, 2020.
 Each team may conduct a maximum of three qualification flights, and will be ranked based on the sum of the best two qualified flights.
 More than two qualification flights are not required if the team is satisfied with the results of their first two flights.
-A qualification flight attempt must be declared to the NAR observer before the rocket's motor(s) are ignited.
-Once an attempt is declared, the results of that flight must be recorded and submitted to the AIA, even if the flight is unsuccessful.
-A rocket that departs the launch pad under rocket power is considered to have made a flight, even if all motors do not ignite.
+A qualification flight attempt